vargvinter/cert/19 File Storage.md

 ### File URLs

-You may use the url method to get the URL for the given file.
-If you are using the local driver, this will typically just prepend /storage to the given path and return a relative URL to the file.
-If you are using the s3 or rackspace driver, the fully qualified remote URL will be returned:
+* use the `url` method to get the URL for the given file.
+* for `local` driver, this will typically just prepend `/storage` to the given path and return a relative URL to the file.
+* for `s3` or `rackspace` driver, the fully qualified remote URL will be returned:

 ```php
 $url = Storage::url('file1.jpg');